 5. Washing furniture and carpets

 Deep washing of furniture and carpets is ideal to do in the fall, before the winter season.
 First, you must analyze what type of furniture or type of carpet you are treating – and then start reading the labels.
 Our vote always goes for washing furniture with natural means – because heavy chemicals do more harm than good.
-Baking soda, steam cleaner, and regular vacuuming, plus light detergent – are a great choice when it comes to furniture made of classic furniture fabric.
+According to beaver maids Baking soda, steam cleaner, and regular vacuuming, plus light detergent – are a great choice when it comes to furniture made of classic furniture fabric.
 When it comes to leather furniture – clean it only with proven products prescribed by the manufacturer – and without aggressive chemicals.
 The same goes for wooden furniture.